 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The products that have been successful in treating Eurasian watermilfoil individually or in combination are Reward and Weedtrine D, Aquathol K – liquid, Aquathol Super K – granular, Propeller, Sonar AS and Sonar RTU.
+The products that have been successful in treating Eurasian watermilfoil individually or in combination are Reward and Weedtrine D, Aquathol K – liquid, Aquathol Super K – granular, Clipper SC, Propeller, Sonar AS and Sonar RTU.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Weedtrine D is a contact, non-volatile herbicide for use in controlling submersed and floating aquatics weeds.
 Weedtrine-D has rapid absorption and herbicide action.

 Aquathol K (liquid) is a concentrated, highly soluble contact herbicide, effective against a broad range of aquatic plants.

 Aquathol Sure K (granular) this contact herbicide has been effective on pondweeds and can be mixed with copper compounds for additional efficiency.

 Sonar A.S. is long-acting systemic herbicide ideal for water bodies with minimal flow.
 Simply mix Sonar A.S. with water and spray throughout the surface of the water or pour in different spots around the pond.
 Sonar A.S. does not have water use restrictions.

 Sonar RTU is a long-acting, systemic, easy to use herbicide.
 Sonar RTU does not require mixing, simply open the bottle and treat from the shoreline.